 What’s On in Historic Dunkeld

-We run events throughout the year: Exhibitions from the collection, talks, workshops and concerts to raise funds for running costs, and an annual Living History weekend.
+We run events throughout the year: Exhibitions from the collection, talks, workshops and concerts to raise funds for running costs.
 Find all the dates for your diary.

 For tickets: Book online via the links given below, or tel.
 01350 727786, or email manager@historicdunkeld.org.uk.